-RADIESSE® injectable implant should be stored at a controlled room temperature between 15° C and 32° C (59° F and 90° F).
-The expiration date, when stored in these temperatures, is three years from date of manufacture for the 1.5cc syringe volume..
+RADIESSE injectable implant should be stored at a controlled room temperature between 15° C and 32° C (59° F and 90° F).
+The expiration date, when stored in these temperatures, is three years from date of manufacture for the 1.5cc syringe volume.
+The expiration date, when stored in these temperatures, is two years from date of manufacture for the 0.8cc syringe volume.
 Do not use if the expiration date has been exceeded.